bieniadev/szadogp/README.md

-# Sigma
+# Plik apk do pobrania aplikacji
+znajduje się zawsze w najnowszym wydaniu (release) jako: szadogp_vX.X.X.apk

-S.Z.A.DO GP -> Rozszyfrować hasło
+## S.Z.A.DO GP -> Rozszyfrować hasło

 -  NIE WSPIERA SYSTEMU IOS

-## szukac w kodzie // to do:
+### szukac w kodzie // to do:

 oznaczaja one elementy do zrobienia